THE ABCs OF CITIZEN ADVOCACY

 Washington, DC 20510

-Contacting your legislator by phone is an effective way to show your support or opposition on a particular issue.
-Phone calling is most effective when you can mobilize "phone-ins" - when lots people call their legislator's office(s) regarding a specific issue within a few days or even a few hours of one another.
+Contacting your legislator by phone is an effective way to show your support or opposition to a particular issue.
+Phone calling is most effective when you can mobilize "phone-ins" - when lots of people call their legislator's office(s) regarding a specific issue within a few days or even a few hours of one another.

 Be aware of timing.
 The most effective time to place a call to your lawmaker is close to a vote or legislative hearing.
 It is not required that you write a letter or have made an attempt to contact your lawmaker prior to a phone call, but it is helpful.
 If you have written or visited with your legislator in the past remind them or their staff of this previous contact when you call.

 Identify yourself.
-Make sure whoever answers understands that you are a concerned voter and tell the aide you would like to leave a brief message, for example: "Please tell Supervisor/Councilman (Name) that I support/oppose (name legislation or ordinance).
+Make sure whoever answers understands that you are a concerned voter and tell the aide you would like to leave a brief message, for example: "Please tell Supervisor/Councilman (Name) that I support/oppose (name legislation or ordinance.

 Ask to speak to the right person.
 Generally, a staff member, not the lawmaker, will take your telephone calls.
 It is important that you ask to speak with the aide who handles your issue.
-Make your position clear and state the action you think your member should take.
+Make your position clear and outline the action you think your member should take.
 Feel free to ask questions and share information about your issue; however, be concise and considerate.